 You can easily emphasise with Maggie and Pete, and as Mountolive invites them to stay, as we travel with them to England.
 As the true story revealed you can deduce if this was an accident or on purpose that they ran into their host.

 The obvious off-screen love developing between our leading American pair is the best thing in this film.
 It’s lovely to watch Ross and Elliott in their scenes together, with their sweet and natural performances and chemistry.
 Their scenes together show their true feelings for each other, in a look, a touch and in their obvious on-screen rapport and relationship.

-It does seem this pair in the wrong movie, especially after that misleading title song.
+It does seem this pair is in the wrong movie, especially after that misleading title song.
 Contrast these scenes with Ross in another film on-screen romance in a film she made that year, The Swarm and you’ll be able to tell just how much she adores Elliott.

 I haven’t seen many films with Elliott, just their first joint film Butch Cassidy and the Sundance Kid (1969) where they reportedly didn’t have a scene together.
 Years ago I spotted him in Sibling Rivalry (1990) with Kirstie Alley.
 But he certainly seems loved up in The Legacy, kinda like the cat who got the cream.
 Their love enhanced their performances, making their romantic chemistry much more credible than some other acting couples in the same film.

 Elliott’s moustache also made an appearance, and you are glad of this.
 Like Tom Selleck, this facial hair is so much a part of Elliott’s on-screen presence as a horse.
 With both appearing here in glorious technicolour.